How one design company keeps creativity flowing in the hybrid work era

 The devices are interwoven into every phase of their creative process.

 During the initial insight gathering stage, they’ll often set up video interviews with various stakeholders.

-Then they sketch out their initial concept, prototype, and test, leveraging Webex devices throughout, including for brainstorming and digital whiteboarding using Webex Boards with Miro—and looping in remote experts for real-time consultations.
+Then they sketch out their initial concept, prototype, and test, leveraging Cisco devices throughout, including for brainstorming and digital whiteboarding using Cisco Boards with Miro—and looping in remote experts for real-time consultations.